APPLICATIONS FOR EARTH OBSERVATION ADVISORY GROUPS

 Earth Watch Mission Advisory Groups

-As part of ESA’s Earth Watch Programme, Earth Watch (EW) missions are proposed by participating Member States for implementation.
+As part of ESA’s Earth Watch Programme, Earth Watch (EW) missions are proposed, developed and operated in partnership with other Member State organisations.
 The overall objective of the Earth Watch missions is to secure for Europe an independent sustainable capability in operational Earth Observation.
 This capability must satisfy operational user needs and address objectives of broad strategic interest, by delivering Earth Observation data for use in EO-based operational services in Europe.
 The role of the Mission Advisory Group is to provide scientific and technical advice and guidance throughout the design consolidation and development, and on study activities that support increasing the maturity and Science Readiness Level (SRL) of the mission.
 The membership needs of the group is expected to evolve together with the lifecycle of the mission.
 Membership applications are open to all, though emphasis will be given to applications from experts from institutions in contributing states.

 Copernicus Mission Advisory Groups